GetStream/stream-chat-android/UNRELEASED_CHANGELOG.md

   - `MessageInputView.streamUiSendAlsoToChannelCheckboxTextStyle`
   - `MessageInputView.streamUiSendAlsoToChannelCheckboxTextColor`
   - `MessageInputView.streamUiSendAlsoToChannelCheckboxTextSize`
+- Added `MessageInputView::setSuggestionListViewHolderFactory` method which allows to provide custom views from suggestion list popup.

 ### ⚠️ Changed
 - Changed the naming of string resources.
 The updated names can be reviewed in: